 The stained glass on the inside is also gorgeous.
 Once you enter, make sure to turn around and check out the large rose glass display above the entrance area.
 This magnificent piece is 14 feet in diameter.

-The main alter is another lovely site to see.
+The main altar is another lovely site to see.

 The first Saints Peter and Paul Church San Francisco was built in 1884.
 It was on the corner of Filbert Street and Grant Avenue, which is just a few blocks from its current location.
 Unfortunately, the 1906 earthquake and fire destroyed the original building.